-- F. Absent circumstances preventing it, the interviewer shall record all interviews of employees and witnesses.
-If the employee has been previously interviewed, a copy of that recorded interview shall be provided to the employee prior to any subsequent interview if requested by the employee. - G. Any employee who becomes the subject of a criminal investigation shall, prior to their interview, be notified that he/she is the subject of a criminal investigation and, further, that he/she is under no obligation to answer any questions or to remain in an interview setting involuntarily.
+- E. No employee shall be subjected to offensive or threatening language, nor shall any promises, rewards or other inducements be used to obtain answers.
+Any employee refusing to answer questions that are narrowly tailored to establish the facts of the investigation or the employee's fitness to hold office may be ordered to answer questions administratively or be subject to discipline for insubordination.
+Nothing administratively ordered may be provided to a criminal investigator, except at the direction of the Chief. - F. Absent circumstances preventing it, the interviewer shall record all interviews of employees, complainants, and witnesses.
+If the employee has been previously interviewed, a copy of that recorded interview shall be provided to the employee prior to any subsequent interview if requested by the employee.
+Citizen complainants and witnesses shall be advised at the onset of the conversation that they are being recorded.
+If the interviewer forgets this notification, as soon as they remember, they shall provide the advisement.
+If this advisement is not provided, the interviewer will document the reason. - G. Any employee who becomes the subject of a criminal investigation shall, prior to their interview, be notified that he/she is the subject of a criminal investigation and, further, that he/she is under no obligation to answer any questions or to remain in an interview setting involuntarily.
 A criminal investigation shall be interpreted as any investigation which could result in the filing of a criminal charge against the employee.
 Upon the completion of any criminal investigation an administrative investigation may be initiated.
 Any interview that is conducted as part of an administrative investigation will be mandatory for the employee. - H. All employees subjected to interviews that could result in punitive action shall have the right to have a Collective Bargaining Unit representative present at any interview.
 In addition, they may also have legal representation at their own expense.
 These representatives may participate to the extent allowed by law. - I. All employees shall provide truthful and non-evasive responses to questions posed during interviews. - J. An investigator will not ask for, nor will an employee be compelled to submit to, a polygraph examination, nor shall any refusal to submit to such examination be mentioned in any administrative investigation.